 In light of the changing market, some Christian homeschool resource providers have taken a more inclusive approach, even if they do not fully endorse the EC view.

-- The Christian curriculum provider Sonlight has instructor guides that highlight three Christian perspectives on origins (YEC, Old Earth Creation, and Theistic Evolution), and they encourage parents to teach according to their convictions.
-Their elementary school science packages typically include mostly books published by mainstream science education publishers with a small selection of YEC and ID books and videos for “balance.”
+- The Christian curriculum provider Sonlight has instructor guides that highlight three Christian perspectives on origins (YEC, old earth creation, and theistic evolution), and they encourage parents to teach according to their convictions.
+Their elementary school science packages typically include mostly books published by mainstream science education publishers with a small selection of YEC and intelligent design books and videos for “balance.”
 It is fairly easy for an EC parent to identify which books they may not want to include.

 - The Well Trained Mind discussion forum offers plenty of advice from users about how to follow Jessie Bauer and Susan Wise Bauer’s popular classical education homeschooling model using resources that are not YEC or anti-evolution.

 - The textbook company Novare publishes explicitly Christian textbooks that do not present a YEC perspective.
 They offer junior high and high school level textbooks in earth science, chemistry, and physics.
-A forthcoming Novare biology textbook plans to cover the scientific consensus on evolution.
+Their biology textbook covers the scientific consensus on evolution without overt antagonism, although it assumes many Christians will not accept it.

 - Christian Schools International publishes Christian science textbooks that do not attempt to discredit evolutionary theory.